-COMPLIANCE CERTIFICATE REGARDING COMPLIANCE OF CONDTIONS OF CORPORATE GOVERNANCE FOR THE FINANCIAL YEAR ENDED ON 31st MARCH, 2024
+COMPLIANCE CERTIFICATE REGARDING COMPLIANCE OF CONDTIONS OF CORPORATE GOVERNANCE FOR THE FINANCIAL YEAR ENDED ON 31ST MARCH, 2025

-[as prescribed under the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015]
+[As prescribed under the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015]

-To,

-The Members of

-Gillanders Arbuthnot and Company Limited

-C-4, Gillander House, Netaji Subhas Road
+To, The Members of Gillanders Arbuthnot and Company Limited C-4, Gillander House, Netaji Subhas Road Kolkata- 700001 (CIN: L51909WB1935PLC008194)

-Kolkata- 700001

-- 1. We have reviewed the compliance of conditions of Corporate Governance by Gillanders Arbuthnot and Company Limited (hereinafter referred to as 'the Company'), for the year ended on 31st March, 2024, as stipulated in Regulations 17 to 27 and Clauses (b) to (i) of Regulation 46(2) and Para C, D and E of Schedule V of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (hereinafter referred to as 'Listing Regulations'). - 2.
-In our opinion and to the best of our information and according to the examinations of the relevant records carried out by us and the explanations given to us and the management representation letter of even date, we certify that the Company has complied with conditions of Corporate Governance as stipulated in Regulations 17 to 27 and Clauses (b) to (i) of Regulation 46(2) and Para C, D and E of Schedule V of the Listing Regulations, during the year ended on 31st March, 2024. - 3.
+- 1. We have reviewed the compliance of conditions of Corporate Governance by Gillanders Arbuthnot and Company Limited (hereinafter referred to as 'the Company'), for the year ended on 31st March, 2025, as stipulated in Regulations 17 to 27 and Clauses (b) to (i) of Regulation 46(2) and Para C, D and E of Schedule V of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (hereinafter referred to as 'Listing Regulations'). - 2.
+In our opinion and to the best of our information and according to the examinations of the relevant records carried out by us and the explanations given to us and the management representation letter of even date, we certify that the Company has complied with conditions of Corporate Governance as stipulated in Regulations 17 to 27 and Clauses (b) to (i) of Regulation 46(2) and Para C, D and E of Schedule V of the Listing Regulations, during the year ended on 31st March, 2025. - 3.
 The compliance of conditions of Corporate Governance is the responsibility of the management.
 Our examination was limited to review the procedures and implementation thereof, adopted by the Company for ensuring the compliance of the conditions of Corporate Governance.
 It is neither an audit nor an expression of opinion on the financial statements of the Company. - 4.
 We further state that such compliance is neither an assurance as to the future viability of the Company nor the efficiency or effectiveness with which the management has conducted the affairs of the Company.

 K.C.
-Dhanuka & Co.

-Company Secretaries
+DHANUKA & CO Company Secretaries Firm Registration No. S1988WB004200

-K.C.
-Dhanuka

-Proprietor

-FCS- 2204, CP - 1247

-Peer Reviewer No. - 2776/2022
+K. C. DHANUKA Proprietor FCS-2204, CP-1247 Peer Reviewer No. - 2776/2022 UDIN: F002204G000308818